Pratik-Sodha/ArrayDataAdapterDemo/README.md

 # ArrayDataAdapter

-ArrayDataAdapter is wrapper class which can help to manage swift array for filtering and sorting.
-It's simple plug and surf class.
+ArrayDataAdapter is wrapper class which can help to manage swift array for filtering and sorting without and condition and flag.
+It's simple plug and surf class which be more helpful with listing data over table view or collection view which have filtering and sorting option.

 # Uasge